 In the safest of environments, people may still become victims.
 Crime prevention is the responsibility of every member of the Bi-Co community.
 Faculty, staff, and students are encouraged to watch over the campus, to report any unusual activity to Campus Safety, and to follow basic safety practices that apply no matter where one lives.
-For additional information as well as other Campus Safety services, consult www.brynmawr.edu/safety/.
+For additional information as well as other Campus Safety services, consult: